Somya-Agrawal-9/AI-Ethics-Deepfake-Research/README.md

-# AI-Ethics-Deepfake-Research
+# Research Report: AI Ethics and Deepfake Technology

 Title: “The Dark Side of Innovation: Exploring AI Ethics and The Rise of Deepfakes”
 Author: Somya Agrawal
 Duration: June 2025 – July 20245
 Institution: Gyan Ganga Institute of Technology and Sciences, Jabalpur (M.P.)